 Approximately 16 300 of these rental units are earmarked for transfer to tenants over the next three years.
 The calculation of the various sale prices has been approved, and the City is also investigating ways in which tenants may be assisted with the payment of the transfer fees.
-The City is running an ongoing sales campaign and Council has recently approved an Enhanced Debt Management initiative based on a Co-payment Incentive by the City for homeowners and tenants who make arrangements to pay housing arrears within the specified terms and conditions which will fast-track the disposal programme.
+The City is running an ongoing sales campaign and Council has recently approved an enhanced debt management initiative based on a co-payment incentive by the City for homeowners and tenants who make arrangements to pay housing arrears within the specified terms and conditions, which will fast-track the disposal programme.

-OBJECTIVE 3.4: Provide for the needs of informal settlements and backyard residences through improved services
+Provide for the needs of informal settlements and backyard residences through improved services

-Programme 3.4(a): Anti-poverty programme
+Programme 3.4(a) Anti-poverty programme

-In order to improve living environments and as part of the Urbanisation strategy, issues of service delivery to the poor are being addressed albeit in Informal Settlements or Backyards.
+In order to improve living environments and as part of the urbanisation strategy, issues of service delivery to the poor are being addressed, albeit only in informal settlements or backyards.
 A major challenge in this regard is the location of some settlements relative to bulk infrastructure.

-Also where existing infrastructure does exist, increase in capacity for especially Electricity supply would be required.
+Also, where existing infrastructure does exist, increase in capacity for especially electricity supply would be required.

-Also high densities and accessibility to structures pose further debilitation to increased speed of improved provision.
+High densities and poor accessibility of structures pose further challenges.

-Further any UISP program will consider economic and social development opportunities.
+Further, any informal settlements upgrade programme will consider economic and social development opportunities.

-Where possible, when any intervention is done, consideration is first given to doing work through EPWP means before considering mechanised means.
+Where possible, when any intervention is done, consideration is first given to doing work through EPWP means, before considering mechanisation.